ynput/OpenPype/website/docs/module_slack.md

 - family: 'render'
 - host: 'Maya'

-### Channel
+### Messages to channels

+#### Channels
-Message could be delivered to one or multiple channels, by default app allows Slack bot to send messages to 'public' channels (eg. bot doesn't need to join the channel first).
+Multiple messages could be delivered to one or multiple channels, by default app allows Slack bot to send messages to 'public' channels (eg. bot doesn't need to join the channel first).

 ![Configure module](assets/slack_system.png)

+#### Upload thumbnail
 Integration can upload 'thumbnail' file (if present in instance), for that bot must be manually added to target channel by Slack admin!
 (In target channel write: ```/invite @OpenPypeNotifier``)

-### Message
+#### Message
 Message content can use Templating (see https://openpype.io/docs/admin_settings_project_anatomy/#available-template-keys).

-Pre selected set of keys could be used in lowercase, Capitalized or UPPERCASE format, values will be modified accordingly.
+Pre-selected set of keys could be used in lowercase, Capitalized or UPPERCASE format, values will be modified accordingly.
 ({Asset} >> "Asset", {FAMILY} >> "RENDER")

 **Available keys:**